Cruises are for up to 6 customers, potentially 12 on some cruises. Pay at end of trip with check, cash, or credit card is fine. Thank you.

 *We pick up from the docks behind Sheffield’s (Sonoco Station) on the island at Ocean Isle Beach*

-Lets depart at 6:30 pm (or any agreed upon time) 0n the 42 ft Follow Me Prowler, (Miami Vice type catamaran with a big clean bathroom) from the docks behind Sheffield’s Seafood and Grocery (the Sonoco station on Ocean Isle), or depart on our 27 ft.
+Lets depart at 6 pm (or any agreed upon time) on the 42′ Follow Me Prowler, (Miami Vice type catamaran with a big clean bathroom) from the docks behind Sheffield’s Seafood and Grocery (the Sonoco station on Ocean Isle), or depart on our 27 ft.
 Coastal with its 17 ft. top, and ride 12 miles east to and travel up the Calabash River by all the restaurants and charter boats and Bird Island and Goat Island and maybe to the Little River Casino Boats.
-Along the way you can enjoy your wine and cheese or pizza or whatever you bring onboard, or rather than eating, simply enjoy the trip as you will see many shrimp boats, some dolphin, lots of waterway mansions, hundreds of marsh birds of all types, people clamming and crabbing, and yacht’s traveling the waterway.
+Along the way you can enjoy your wine and cheese or beer or whatever (NO DOPE) you bring onboard, or rather than eating, simply enjoy the trip as you will see many shrimp boats, some dolphin, lots of waterway mansions, many marsh birds of all types, people clamming and crabbing, and yacht’s traveling the waterway.
 Our 42 ft. and 27 ft. boats have great stereo systems with music if you desire.
 Just hook up your playlist from your cell phone or we can use our great selection of country, beach, folk, and pop music.
-We’ll take in the sunset if it is not cloudy, and might even go into the ocean on the 42 ft. boat if it is not rough and view Ocean Isle from the sea.
+We’ll take in the sunset if it is not cloudy, and might even go into the ocean on the 42 ft. boat if it is not rough and view Ocean Isle and Sunset Beach from the sea.
 All total, this is a wonderful outing for the family or friends.
-Generally the cruise is 2 hours in duration.
-Capt.
-Fred wrote the book on “The History of Ocean Isle Beach” so if desired he can tell you stories about pirates and Indians and the Civil War and WWII as to what was going on at Ocean Isle Beach back in those days.
-Capt.
-Forest is an avid scuba diver and gives talks at the Ocean Isle Museum about Diving and Pirates.
-Price is $300 for 2 hour sunset cruise on the 42′ Prowler, or only $250 on the 27 ft.
+The cruise is 2 hours in duration.
+Price is $350 for 2 hr. sunset cruise on the 42′ Prowler, or only $250 on the 27 ft.
 Coastal that also provides nice music, plenty of seating, and plenty of shade with an unreal 17 ft. new white top.
 If you have a group of up to 12 persons, we can take both the 42 ft. and 27 ft. boat on any cruise if desired in order to accommodate up to 12 persons.

-Lets depart about 10:00 am in the 42′ Follow Me from Sheffield’s Seafood and Grocery on OIB and ride 24 nautical miles to the docking system at Fishy Fishy Restaurant on the water at the quaint fishing village of Southport.
+Lets depart about 10:00 am on the 42 ft.
+Prowler (big clean bathroom) or 27 ft.
+Coastal and ride 24 nautical miles to the docking system at Fishy Fishy Restaurant on the water at the quaint fishing village of Southport, NC.
 At Fishy Fishy (a Key West themed restaurant) we will have lunch overlooking the water, but along the way we will see many shrimp boats, some dolphin, lots of waterway mansions, hundreds of marsh birds of all types, people clamming and crabbing, yacht’s traveling the waterway, and on-the-water restaurant options for later trips.
 Once leaving Fishy Fishy, we will cross 3 nautical miles over the Cape Fear River shipping channel where 800 foot container ships enter the Inland Waterway from the ocean on their way to Wilmington, and we will then precede on over to Bald Head Island (www.baldheadisland.com) and dock for 3 hours (six hour trip) while you visit the Bald Head Island Lighthouse (closed on Monday only, and at 4pm each day) and climb to the top of that historic landmark and visit the museum and shops.
 If you want to stay longer at Bald Head, you could go shelling or bike riding or kayaking on this secluded, no cars, only golf carts, exclusive get-a-away island for the rich and famous.
 Special compliments of the Follow Me to you are free boat docking at Bald Head Island Marina.
 Coming back, we may take the ocean route on the 42 ft. boat if the ocean is calm, or we’ll backtrack the scenic route we took initially.
-If desired the Captain will accompany you as needed as a guide on Bald Head.
+If desired, Fred will accompany you as needed as a guide on Bald Head.
 All total, this is a wonderful outing for the family or friends, especially if you have never visited the secluded, picturesque Bald Head Island.
-Price $750 for the 42′ Prowler (Miami Vice type catamaran) Follow Me Bald Head Island trip for up to six people for the six hour trip, or only $525 on the 27 ft.
+Price $800 for the 42′ Prowler (Miami Vice type catamaran) Follow Me Bald Head Island trip for up to six people for the six hour trip, or only $525 on the 27 ft.
 Coastal that also provides nice music, plenty of seating, and plenty of shade.
 You may charter both boats if you have up to 12 persons.

-Barefoot Landing Cruise – Lets depart about 10:00 am in the 42′ Prowler Follow Me from Sheffield’s boat docks and ride 23 miles south to Barefoot Landing.
-On this trip down the Intracoastal Waterway (ICW) we will pass under the new Sunset Beach Bridge and then go by Calabash River and the village of Calabash.
-We will pass right by the 210 ft casino boats as they make their way up the ICW.
+Barefoot Landing Cruise – Lets depart about 10:00 am on our 42 ft.
+Prowler or 27 ft.
+Coastal from Sheffield’s boat docks and ride 23 miles south to Barefoot Landing.
+On this trip down the Intracoastal Waterway (ICW) we will pass under the Sunset Beach Bridge and then go up Calabash River to the village of Calabash.
+We will pass right by the 210 ft. casino boat as it makes its way up the ICW.
 We’ll pass by all the boats such as Safari Two and restaurants such as Crab Catchers at Little River.
 We’ll go under the old swing bridge at Cherry Grove Beach.
 Then we will go by large marinas such as Coquina Harbor and Lightkeeper’s Village at North Myrtle Beach.
 We’ll soon enter the picturesque Waccamaw River part of the Intracoastal Waterway (ICW) and go by even more marinas.
 On this trip, you will see shrimp boats, probably dolphin, lots of waterway mansions, hundreds of marsh birds of all types, people clamming and crabbing, and many yachts going and coming and docked along the ICW.
 We’ll pass sailboats and probably tugs pushing barges.
 Upon arrival at Barefoot Landing, you can have lunch at any of ten restaurants or shop at any of 30 shops.
 Special compliments of Follow Me to you are free boat docking at Barefoot Landing.
-I will accompany you as a guide at Barefoot Landing if you desire.
-All total, this is a wonderful outing for the family or friends, especially if you have never traveled the ICW or been to Barefoot Landing.
-All total, this is a wonderful outing for the family or friends.
-Capt.
-Fred wrote the book on “The History of Ocean Isle Beach” so if desired he can tell you stories about pirates and Indians and the Civil War and WWII as to what was going on at Ocean Isle Beach back in those days.Price $750 for the 42 ft.
+All total, this is a wonderful outing for the family or friends, especially if you have never traveled the ICW (Intracoastal waterway) or been to Barefoot Landing.
+Price $800 for the 42 ft.
 Prowler (Miami Vice type catamaran) Follow Me Barefoot Landing trip for up to six people for the six hour trip, or only $525 on the 27 ft.
 Coastal that also provides nice music, plenty of seating, and plenty of shade.
 Also, if desired you may switch out six persons at Barefoot so we could accommodate 12 customers in that way.

 Burial at Sea

 Capt.
 Fred has done more than a dozen bury-ashes-at-sea cruises, for a set fee of $250.
-Just call Capt.
-Fred (910-612-5343) for details.
+Just call Fred (910-612-5343) for details.